timlabs/uscode/United States Code/TITLE 10-ARMED FORCES/Subtitle A-General Military Law/PART I-ORGANIZATION AND GENERAL MILITARY POWERS/CHAPTER 19-CYBER AND INFORMATION OPERATIONS MATTERS/CHAPTER 19-CYBER AND INFORMATION OPERATIONS MATTERS.md

     * (C) the Under Secretary of Defense for Research and Engineering.

-    * (D) The Under Secretary of Defense for Intelligence and Security.
+    * (D) The Under Secretary of Defense for Intelligence and Security

     * (E) The Chief Information Officer of the Department of Defense.